respec/HSPsquared/README.md

 # HSP2, Hydrologic Simulation Program Python (HSPsquared)

 HSPsquared or HSP2 is a Python version of HSPF.
 Currently it supports the major hydrology modules.
+It is copyrighted by RESPEC and released under the GNU Affero General Public License.

 ## MAJOR REPOSITORY DIRECTORIES: